-The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a consultant to join the department of Gastroenterology and Hepatology for its Northern services, based at North Devon District Hospital (NDDH) in Barnstaple.
+The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint consultants to join the department of Gastroenterology and Hepatology for its Northern services, based at North Devon District Hospital (NDDH) in Barnstaple.

-The role forms part of a wider integrated department that includes our Eastern services based in Exeter, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.
+These roles form part of a wider integrated department that includes our Eastern services based in Exeter, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.